API

 DifferentiationInterface.prepare_pullbackFunction

-Create a prep object that can be given to pullback and its variants.
+Create a prep object that can be given to pullback and its variants to speed them up.

 Warning